PrettyFood

 • Bacon

-• Brown Sugar Diabetisweet (or brown sugar)
+• Brown Sugar (or the Swerve brown sugar equivalent)

 • Fresh cracked black pepper